farmera/sare_grant/study_methods.md

 could add another $15-35K.

 ![](img/sequoia_sensor.png)
 ###### Figure 7.
-A multi-spectral narrow band camera, the Sequoia, produced by Parrot.
+A multi-spectral narrow band camera, the Sequoia, developed by Micasense.
 On the right is the Sunshine sensor.

 At the same time that UAV drone prices were rapidly falling so too were options presented to us regarding use of a professional grade instrument (in place of a consumer camera).
 A Washington state-based company named Micasense produced